TimJDFletcher/dockerfiles/samba-timemachine/README.md

 # Quota

-*BREAKING CHANGE in v2.7* Changing quota to be configured in Gigabytes
+*BREAKING CHANGE in v2.7+* Quota is now configured in Gigabytes

 The container supports setting of quota to limit the max size of backups, it defaults to 1024GB (1TB).
 I'm unclear if this works correctly in modern versions of macOS.